 Beautiful Imperfections

-Beautiful Imperfections Image source: Evgeny Tkhorzhevsky
+Image source: Evgeny Tkhorzhevsky

 Some typeface families have sprouted roughened versions that include deliberate imperfections.
-These include the letterpress trends noted above, as well as attempts to introduce a teaspoon of handwritten looseness into otherwise precise designs.
+These include the letterpress new typography trends noted above, as well as attempts to introduce a teaspoon of handwritten looseness into otherwise precise designs.

 Image source: Pixate

 To keep your work timely while preventing it to look just like your inspirations, take a leaf from the book rather than an entire chapter.
-Regardless of how much importance you place on staying on trend, you can make better choices about how you use type when you know what’s current.
+Regardless of how much importance you place on staying on typographic trends, you can make better choices about how you use type when you know what’s current.

 Credit for featured image: Ashley Erickson